Jasmine Mote, Ph.D.

 Training

 Dr. Mote received her B.A. in Psychology at Oberlin College, and her M.A. and Ph.D. in Clinical Psychology from the University of California, Berkeley.
 She completed a one-year predoctoral internship at Rutgers University Behavioral Health Care, where she worked in both the partial hospital program for adults with serious mental illnesses (like schizophrenia and bipolar disorder) and an outpatient clinic for young adults experiencing their first episode of psychosis.
 She also worked for two years as a postdoctoral fellow at the Center for Early Detection, Assessment & Response to Risk (CEDAR), assessing and treating young adults at risk for psychosis along with their families.
-She has completed Postpartum Support International’s perinatal mental health provider training focused on the assessment and treatment of perinatal mood and anxiety disorders.
+She has completed several trainings in perinatal mental health sponsored by Postpartum Support International, including on the assessment and treatment of perinatal mood and anxiety disorders.

 Research and Teaching